 Again, it is possible to provide in the master franchising agreement that, the master franchisor does not automatically take over from the Master Franchisee in relations with foreign sub-franchisees but reserves the right to do so, deciding from time to time with which sub-franchisee to maintain relations.

-3. Advantages of Master franchising
+3. Advantages and disadvantages of Master franchising

 There are many advantages for a franchisor in resorting to Master Franchising for its international franchise expansion.
 In fact, this model: